Bank Teller Interview Questions

 Example: “There are several ways you can detect counterfeit cash or fraudulent checks.
 These include using a counterfeit pen for the cash and looking for telltale signs of a bad check.
 These signs include errors in the printing, a suspicious signature, a large amount, and missing information such as an address or bank name on the check.
 I’ve detected counterfeit cash on several occasions and a bad check once.”

-Question: Can you tell me about a time when a customer stated that the bank wrongly charged them a fee for a service they didn’t use.
+Question: Can you tell me about a time when a customer stated that the bank wrongly charged them a fee for a service they didn’t use?

 Explanation: This is a behavioral question.
 Behavioral questions seek to understand how you would react to a specific situation presented by the interviewer.
 Behavioral questions are best answered within the STAR framework.
 You first describe the Situation, then state the Task you need to accomplish, tell the interviewer about the Actions you took, then describe the Results you obtained.

-Example: “it is not uncommon for a customer to approach me at my teller window to complain about an issue they are experiencing.
+Example: “It is not uncommon for a customer to approach me at my teller window to complain about an issue they are experiencing.
 This exact situation happened to me in my previous position.
 A customer was charged a fee for printing checks, even though they didn’t have a checking account with the bank.
 I had to satisfy the customer’s requirements while also protecting the bank’s interest.
-I reviewed the customer’s account and confirmed that they did not have a checking account with the bank.
+I reviewed the customer’s account and confirmed they did not have a checking account with the bank.
 I then issued a credit to their savings account in the amount of the fee.
 Not only was the customer satisfied with this result, but they referred several of their friends to the bank because of the excellent service we provided.
 My manager commended me for taking this action.”

 Question: What would you do if you witnessed a fellow employee taking $100 from their drawer and putting it in their pocket?

 Explanation: This is another behavioral question.
 The interviewer will ask this type of question to determine your level of integrity and your ability to protect the bank’s interests.
-You stated earlier that honesty and integrity are key attributes that a bank teller should possess.
+You stated earlier that honesty and integrity are key attributes a bank teller should possess.
 Make sure you use the STAR framework to respond to this question, even though it projects behavior that will occur in the future.

 Example: “Let me reiterate that honesty and integrity are some of the key attributes a bank teller must have.
 If I were to witness one of my fellow tellers taking money from the bank, I would immediately inform my manager.
 Confronting the teller may force them to return the money, but it would not address the issue of their honesty.
 Informing the manager enables them to deal with the issue directly.
-If, for some reason, I had made a mistake or the manager allowed the other teller to remain on the job, I would explain to the other teller about my beliefs in honesty and how I was only looking after the bank’s interest.”
+If, for some reason, I had made a mistake or the manager allowed the other teller to remain on the job, I would explain to the other teller about my beliefs in honesty and how I was only looking after the bank’s interests.”

 If you found a way to do a task more efficiently than the way you were instructed, what would you do?